Ownership in UAE: 100% Foreign Direct Investment Rules, Sectors & Licensing Guide (2026)

 -

-Investing in UAE-based industrial or service projects
+Investment in approved industrial or service projects

 -